eyeson-team/eyeson-node-layer/README.md

 # eyeson-node-layer JavaScript Layer creation plugin

-A NodeJS plugin to define and create overlay or background layer to use with [eyeson-node](https://github.com/eyeson-team/eyeson-node).
+A Node.js plugin to define and create overlay or background layer to use with [eyeson-node](https://github.com/eyeson-team/eyeson-node).

 ## Installation